 In Nigeria, more than 70% of the population live in poverty and without adequate medical and mental health care.
 Many have died from treatable and preventive medical conditions such as asthma, waterborne disease, intestinal parasites, malaria, tetanus, diarrhea/dehydration, HIV/AIDS, sexually transmitted diseases, typhoid fever, anemia, malnutrition eye or skin/fungal infections and arthritis due to the overuse of the joints.
 Some indigent women die in childbirth.
 Many suffer and struggle with mental health.
-Attempted suicidal and suicidal rate are on the rise and more especially now with COVID-19.
+Attempted suicidal and suicidal rate are on the rise and more especially now following the pandemic.
 The DSEN Foundation clinic is bridging the gap in rural healthcare.

 DSEN Foundation targets communities in dire need of medical care.
 Communities where little or no access to medical and mental health services exit.
 Indigent men and women from and around the area where the foundation clinic is located, can now come in and receive medical and medical health care.
 The clinic also provides indigents of the community with medications for their ailments.
 Pregnant women are provided with pre-natal and post-natal care through our partner clinics in the city.